Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography

 \subsection{Leaf Phantom}

-We use the phantom data from~\cite{cui2021adaptive}, which features a leaf in a 2.5 cm diameter agarose cylinder with a water-filled hole in the middle for acoustic heterogeneity (see photograph in lower left).
-The phantom is surrounded by water with a temperature of 26$^{\circ}$C and the wavelength of laser illumination is 700 nm in the experiment.
-Similarly, the constant background SOS is set to 1499.4 m/s according to~\cite{marczak1997water}.
-Due to nonideal transducer alignment and transducer impulse responses, the collected PA signals are calibrated using measured ring error and transducer electrical impulse response (EIR) before feeding into the algorithms.
-The same calibration is also applied to the following {\em in vivo} experiment.

-The reconstruction results of NF-APACT and several other methods are shown in Fig.~\ref{fig:real}a.
-The lower left of the phantom is dim due to the nonuniform illumination~\cite{cui2021adaptive}.
+We use the phantom data from~\cite{cui2021adaptive}, which features a leaf in a 2.5 cm diameter agarose cylinder with a water-filled hole in the middle for acoustic heterogeneity (see photograph in lower left of~\cref{fig:real}a and details in~\cref{sec:leaf_supp}).
+We show the EIR and MTF of our ring array system in and~\cref{sec:eir_mtf}.
+The reconstructions of our methods and the baselines are shown in~\cref{fig:real}a.
+The lower left of the phantom is dim due to nonuniform illumination~\cite{cui2021adaptive}.
 We searched over SOS values to report the best outputs, using SOS values of 1505.0 m/s for conventional DAS and 1520.0 m/s for body SOS in Dual-SOS DAS.
-NF-APACT is able to refocus the leaf veins in the cylinder (blue) as well as inside the hole (red), where the signals are weak due to nonuniform and acoustic reflections, and DAS and APACT both fail.
-The SOS reconstructed by NF-APACT has a lower SOS region in the middle matching the hole filled with water, while APACT smooths out the SOS and cannot resolve the hole.
-In terms of compute time, our method is also an order of magnitude faster than APACT.
+Ours are able to refocus the leaf veins in the cylinder (blue) as well as inside the hole (red), where the signals are weak and DAS and APACT both fail.
+The SOS reconstructed by our methods have a lower SOS region in the middle matching the hole filled with water, while APACT smooths out the SOS and cannot resolve the hole.
+PG still suffers from stripe-like artifacts in the SOS (zoom in) but also reconstructs a well-resolved IP image.